Mrian07/Proyeksi/docs/development/concepts/permissions/README.md

 ---
 sidebar_navigation:
   title: Permissions
-description: Get an overview of how roles and permissions are handled in the OpenProject application code
+description: Get an overview of how roles and permissions are handled in the ProyeksiApp application code
 robots: index, follow
 keywords: permissions, roles, RBAC
 ---

 # Development concept: Permissions

-OpenProject is very flexible when it comes to authorization and granting permissions to users.
-The OpenProject application uses a Role-based access control (RBAC) approach to grant individual users permissions to projects.
+ProyeksiApp is very flexible when it comes to authorization and granting permissions to users.
+The ProyeksiApp application uses a Role-based access control (RBAC) approach to grant individual users permissions to projects.

 With RBAC, the application defines a set of roles that users and groups can be individually assigned to within the scope of a project or globally.
-In OpenProject, the roles and permissions contained within are freely configurable.
+In ProyeksiApp, the roles and permissions contained within are freely configurable.
 There can be an arbitrary number of roles defined.

 ## Key takeaways

-*Permissions in OpenProject...*
+*Permissions in ProyeksiApp...*

 - use the Role-based access control (RBAC) approach to allow fine-grained access to authorized resources
 - are assigned to users and groups through roles on a per-project or global level